JsonJr-37/mc-extracted-assets/README.md

 # Minecraft Extracted Assets
-This repo holds the Minecraft Assets for R-Pack and Datapack devs.
+This repo holds the Minecraft Assets for Resource Pack and Datapack devs.
 NOTE: These are not mine, and I am just hosting this for ease of use.

 # Usage
 I don't own these, so I cannot direct.
 But, check the EULA at the [Official Minecraft Website](https://minecraft.net/).